Stygmates/zitadel-cli/README.md

 The CLI currently supports the following commands:

 - **`login`**
   Logs the user in and writes the access token to a file.
-The default is flow is th `Authorization flow`
+The default is flow is the `Authorization flow`

   **Options:**